Tuesday, November 12, 2024

 [Innovation panel & Rath visual panel]

-Door operators– The existing door operators where replaced 10 years ago but where in very poor condition for their age.
+Door operators– The existing door operators were replaced 10 years ago but where in very poor condition for their age.
 The project team gave the car top a big upgrade and a great look.

 [Worn car top and door operator]